nielskrijger/blog/about/index.md

 ### Nolemmings (2015-2017)

-Working as a full-stack engineer with:
+Worked as a full-stack engineer on various projects with:

 - JavaScript
 - CoffeeScript